ENT5100 – Methods and Topics in Entrepreneurship Research

 Schedule, syllabus and examination date

-- be able to undertake an independent literature review within a research domain.
+- Be able to read scientific papers and undertake an independent literature review within a research domain

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.